-The Board President is responsible for focusing the Board meetings' agendas on appropriate content.
+The School Board President is responsible for focusing the Board meeting agendas on appropriate content.
 The Superintendent shall prepare agendas in consultation with the Board President.
-The President shall designate a portion of the agenda as a consent agenda for those items that usually do not require discussion or explanation before School Board action.
-Any Board member may request the withdrawal of any item under the consent agenda for independent consideration.
+The President shall designate a portion of the agenda as a consent agenda for those items that usually do not require discussion or explanation before Board action.
+Upon the request of any Board member, an item will be withdrawn from the consent agenda and placed on the regular agenda for independent consideration.

-Items submitted by School Board members to the Superintendent or the President shall be placed on the agenda.
+Each Board meeting agenda shall contain the general subject matter of any item that will be the subject of final action at the meeting.
+Items submitted by Board members to the Superintendent or the President shall be placed on the agenda for an upcoming meeting.
 District residents may suggest inclusions for the agenda.
-Items not specifically on the agenda may still be considered during the meeting.
+The Board will take final action only on items contained in the posted agenda; items not on the agenda may still be discussed.